 Expert advice from ForrestBrown

-Uncovering the full extent of your R&D expenditure will ensure your R&D tax credit claim is fully maximised – so it’s important to make sure you have included all your relevant revenue expenditure.
+Uncovering the full extent of your R&D expenditure will ensure your R&D tax credit claim is fully maximised.
+Working with a true specialist like us will ensure you have included all your relevant revenue expenditure.

-At ForrestBrown, our team of qualified chartered tax advisers and industry specialists use our robust processes to identify more qualifying activity and expenditure for our clients.
+At ForrestBrown, our team of qualified chartered tax advisers and industry specialists use a robust and continually-improving processes to identify more qualifying activity and expenditure for our clients.
 We have proven experience of increasing the size of claims made by others.
-Understanding how to correctly treat your VAT costs also ensures your claim will stand up to scrutiny by HMRC.
+Understanding how to correctly treat your VAT costs will also ensure your claim will stand up to scrutiny by HMRC.